Tennessee

 Right to Data Portability

-Consumers can obtain a copy of their personal information in a portable and readily usable format that allows them to transmit the data to another entity without hindrance.
+Consumers can obtain a copy of their personal information in a portable and readily usable format that allows transmission to another entity without hindrance.

 Right to Opt Out

-Consumers can opt out of the processing of their personal information for three specific purposes:
+Consumers can opt out of processing for three specific purposes:

 - Sale of personal information.
 TIPA defines "sale" as the exchange of personal information for monetary consideration by the controller to a third party.
-This definition is narrower than some state laws because it only covers monetary exchanges, not the sharing of data for other forms of valuable consideration.
+This is narrower than some state laws because it covers only monetary exchanges, not non-monetary data sharing.

 - Targeted advertising.
-Consumers can stop controllers from using their data to deliver personalized advertisements based on personal information obtained from their activities across nonaffiliated websites or applications.
+Consumers can stop controllers from using their data to deliver personalized advertisements based on activity across nonaffiliated websites or applications.

 - Profiling.
 Consumers can opt out of automated processing that produces legal effects or similarly significant effects concerning the consumer.